LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Evaluation

+We present the results of the optimization strategies in each component of \sys{}.
+While each strategy is similar to those proposed in related work~(\S\ref{sec:related-work}), our evaluation uses a production dataset (\emph{D}) of 10 conversations selected from one month of our production WhatsApp Q\&A service with > 10 messages in each conversation.
+In total there are 244 queries.

-We evaluate the verification-based model selection strategy discussed in \S~\ref{sec:design_model_adapter}, which shows how to intelligently combine a cheaper model with an expensive model to get cost savings with little impact on the quality of responses. \fahad{Describe the key result/takeway here in italics in a line or two}
+\paragraph{Model Selection.} We evaluate the verification-based model selection strategy discussed in~\S\ref{sec:design_model_adapter}, which shows how to intelligently combine a cheaper and expensive model to save costs with little impact on the quality of responses.

-\paragraph{Experimental Setup.} For our experiment, we use $M_1$ as GPT3.5, $M_2$ as GPT4, and Claude Opus as our verifier and evaluated it on MT-Bench using the strategy described in \S\ref{sec:motivationmodelselection}.
-We compared our model selection strategy to only using $M_1$ to answer all the questions (in addition to implicitly comparing it with using $M_2$ to answer all the questions).
-As discussed in \S\ref{sec:motivationmodelselection}, the $M_2$ answer is used as the reference answer, hence $M_2$ is assumed to always get a score of 10.
-We also compare our verification strategy with a random model selection strategy.
-In particular, for each part of each MT-Bench question, we randomly use $M_2$ with a probability of $p$, and otherwise use $M_1$.
+\textit{Setup.} We evaluate using both models that were available at the time we collected the data as well newer models that are the latest at the time of writing.
+First, we set the less expensive model ($M_1$) to GPT3.5, expensive model ($M_2$) to GPT4, and use Claude Opus as our verifier.
+The newer models are GPT4o-mini as $M_1$ and GPT4o as $M_2$ and the verifier.
+Both are evaluated on \emph{D} using the strategy described in~\S\ref{sec:design_model_adapter}.
+This is compared to only using $M_1$ to answer all the questions.
+The response from $M_2$ is assumed as the reference, and hence always gets a score of 10.
 We compare our intelligent strategy with a strategy that randomly selects a model --- a common practice in optimization (e.g., hyperparameter tuning~\cite{he2021automl}).
-With $t=8$, $M_2$ is used to answer 38/160 MT-Bench question parts, or 23.75\% of the time.
-Hence, we first compared our verification strategy to a random strategy where $p=0.2375$.
-We also compare our verification strategy to a random strategy with $p=0.4$.
-This strategy has a similar p50 score (over multiple seeds) to our verification strategy with $t=8$.

-\paragraph{Results.} Fig.~\ref{fig:opus_quality_comparisons} presents these comparisons.
-As shown in both Fig.~\ref{subfig:opus_v_eq_gpt4_random} and~\ref{subfig:opus_v_eq_quality_random}, we can see that our verification strategy noticeably outperforms using $M_1$ all the time.
-While our strategy does not equal $M_2$'s quality for too many more questions than $M_1$, our strategy has noticeably more answers within 1 to 3 points of $M_2$'s answers than $M_1$.
-Fig.~\ref{subfig:opus_v_eq_gpt4_random} demonstrates that our verification strategy which intelligently uses $M_2$ $23.75\%$ of the time outperforms a random strategy with $p=0.2375$.
-Fig.~\ref{subfig:opus_v_eq_quality_random} demonstrates that our verification strategy has similar quality to a random strategy with $p=0.4$.
+This strategy randomly uses $M_2$ with a probability of $p$, and otherwise uses $M_1$.
+With $t=8$, $M_2$ is used to answer > 60\% of the prompts with the original models and 25\% of the prompts with new models.
+Based on this, each experiment shows the random strategy $p=0.64$ or $p=0.25$ as well as $p=0.1$ to demonstrate a lower cost alternative.